SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 ![Wait for the cab](./Resources/waitForTheCab.png)

-### Second Part: Start the ride
+### Second Part: Data flow while starting an operation

 Imagine John is at Mark's pick-up point.
 Mark got into John's cab now.
-They wanted start the ride and John clicked start ride button in the cab sharing application.
+They wanted to start the ride and John clicked start ride button in the cab sharing application.

 Server will read the Mark/John's current and drop-off location coordinates to calculate the ETA to the drop-off location along with distance in miles.
 After calculation, server will share ETA to the drop-off location and distance between pick-up and drop-off locations to both Mark and John via cab sharing application.

 ![Start the ride](./Resources/startTheRide.png)

-### Third Part: Live tracking
+### Third Part: Live data flow after starting the operation

 Let's assume Mark is curious to track his cab ride along with John.
 So, they both opened cab sharing application to track their ride.